dslab2018/dslab2018.github.io/labs/week12/README.md

 In this final project you will team up in groups of 3 to 4, and will build your own public transit route planner to improve on that.
 You will reuse the SBB data set (from a city to be announced later).

-Given a desired departure, or arrival time, your route planner will compute the fastest route between two stops within a provided risk tolerance expressed as interquartiles.
+Given a desired departure, or arrival time, your route planner will compute the fastest route between two stops within a provided uncertainty tolerance expressed as interquartiles.
 For instance, "what route from A to B is the fastest at least Q% of the time if I want to leave from A (resp. arrive at B) at instant T".
+Note that _uncertainty_ is a measure of a route not being feasible within the time computed by the algorithm.

 In order to answer this question you will need to:

 - Design a data representation of the public transist network for your route planning algorithm.

-- Build a predictive model for your public transit network representation; train the model with historical data.
+- Build a predictive model using historical arrival/departure time data for your public transit network representation.

 - Implement a robust route planning algorithm using this predictive model.

+- Implement a method to test and validate your results.

 Solving this problem correctly can be difficult.
 You are allowed a few simplifying assumptions:

-- There is no penalty for assuming that delays on the public transit network are uncorrelated with one another, both in time and space.
+- There is no penalty for assuming that delays or travel times on the public transit network are uncorrelated with one another, both in time and space.

-- We only consider the case where the route is known before hand, and the traveller follows the planned route to the end, or until the plan fails (e.g. miss a connection), with unkown outcome.
-We __do not__ consider the case where travellers can defer their decisions and adapt their journey as more information becomes available.
+- Routes are computed before-hand, and the travellers follow their planned routes to the end, or until they fail with unkown outcome (e.g. miss a connection). __Do not__ consider the case where travellers can defer their decisions and adapt their journey as more information becomes available.
+This routing strategy must take all alternate routes into account when computing the uncertainty levels, and is thus more difficult to implement.

-- The planner will not need to mitigate the traveller's inconvenience if the plan fails.
+- The planner will not need to mitigate the traveller's inconvenience if a plan fails.
+For instance two routes that have a 90% chance of having a 30mins travel time are considered equivalent, even if a route has a 10% chance of having a 1h travel time and the other a 10% chance of arriving the next day.

 ## Grading Method
 - Routing engine (design and implementation)